Autism ABA Services

 Is there a summer program?

-Yes, our Extended School Year (ESY) program must be approved by each student’s IEP team and currently runs for six weeks in the summer, five hours per day, four days per week.
-For the 2016-17 school year, the program will begin on 06/26/17 and end on 08/10/17.
-There will be no classes on 7/3 or 7/4/17.
+Yes, our Extended School Year (ESY) program must be approved by each student’s IEP team and currently runs for seven weeks in the summer, five hours per day, four days per week.

 Will my high school aged child earn credit at Dominion Academy towards graduation?